 Drama Review Score: 9.5

-To cut to the chase, A Tale of Thousand Stars is a phenomenal BL drama and itâs up there with one of the best series in this genre.
+A Tale of Thousand Stars is a phenomenal BL drama.
+It's up there with one of the best series in this genre.
 Each episode delivers heartfelt emotions, introspective character development, and a delightful romance that will have you smiling from ear to ear.
+From the rich storytelling to the authentic acting, A Tale of Thousand Stars is a masterclass in every aspect of its production.
+The quality is so incredible that I'm almost left in disbelief, like I can't believe a BL drama is capable of being this good.

-The characters feel authentic, and they are not solely defined by their relationship drama.
-Both Tian and Phupha have fully fleshed out characterization, and the romance is just one part of their well-rounded lives.
-They have hopes, fears, aspirations, and backstories, all of which are explored in depth.
+A Tale of Thousand Stars begins with an action-packed opening episode, filled with intense emotions and high adrenaline.
+The next few episodes are equally strong, featuring powerful character development and self-introspection.
+All the stories are intimate and inspirational.
+The characters feel authentic since they aren't solely defined by their relationship drama.
+Tian & Phupha have fleshed-out characterizations, and the romance is just one part of their complex lives.
+They have hopes, fears, aspirations, and backstories, which are explored in depth.

 After an engrossing start, A Tale of Thousand Stars suffers from a few missteps in its second half.
-One of the prominent storylines isnât mapped out well, and the progress of the romance starts to drag near the end.
-Nonetheless, this drama earned so much goodwill with the first few episodes that any shortcomings can be easily overlooked.
+One of the prominent storylines isn't mapped out well.
+It also takes too long for the romance to become official.
+The progress of the romance starts to drag near the end, missing crucial opportunities for kisses or intimate moments.
+Nonetheless, this drama earns so much goodwill with the first few episodes that any shortcomings can be easily overlooked.
+Overall, A Tale of Thousand Stars exceeds all my expectations and sets a new standard of excellence in BL dramas.

-Great story
+Inspirational story

-Good romance
+Engaging romance

-Great acting
+Excellent acting

 Happy ending